syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 **ZoomStart**

-This event is triggered when the user starts zooming the chart through pinch gesture, and this is a cancellable event.
+This event is triggered when the user starts zooming the chart through pinch gesture, and this is a cancelable event.
 The argument contains the following information.

 * `Axis` – the zoom start event will be triggered for all the axis in the Chart.
 * `CurrentZoomFactor` – used to get the new zoom factor of the corresponding axis.
 * `CurrentZoomPosition`– used to get the new zoom position of the corresponding axis.
-* `Cancel` – used to set the value indicating whether the zooming should be cancelled.
+* `Cancel` – used to set the value indicating whether the zooming should be canceled.

 **ZoomDelta**

-This event is triggered while zooming, and this is a cancellable event.
+This event is triggered while zooming, and this is a cancelable event.
 The argument contains the following information.

 * `Axis` – Instance of the axis whose range is changed because of zooming.
 This event is triggered for each axis in the chart.
 * `PreviousZoomFactor` – used to get the previous zoom factor of the axis.
 * `PreviousZoomPosition` – used to get the previous zoom position of the axis.
 * `CurrentZoomFactor` – used to get the current zoom factor of the axis.
 * `CurrentZoomPosition` – used to get the current zoom position of the axis.
-* `Cancel` – used to set the value indicating whether the zooming should be cancelled.
+* `Cancel` – used to set the value indicating whether the zooming should be canceled.

 **ZoomEnd**